 “The killing of over 400 drug dealers in the Philippine government’s “war on narco-politics” has reportedly led to an additional 500,000 turning themselves in… “I’ll really have you killed… My order is shoot to kill you.
 I don’t care about human rights, you better believe me.”
 Those are the words of recently elected Philippine President Rodrigo Duterte, adding during a televised national address “my mouth has no due process.”

 There is a fine line between Democracy, and law and order.
 In recent years, the criminals in society have used Democracy to their benefit.
 Those who were not guilty have found themselves tortured in CIA black sites around the world, murdered, living in embassies, or fleeing to other countries for safety because they exposed and opposed criminal behaviour.

 Those who are guilty sit in boardrooms and are in top positions in corporations and banks, or they get themselves elected as the President or the Prime minster of a country.

 It is time we got our priorities straight.
 And it seems that in some countries these days, they are.

-Posted by Katherine Frisk on August 9, 2016, With 3613 Reads Filed under Investigations.
+Posted by Katherine Frisk on August 9, 2016, With 3639 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.